Mohamed-Ramadan-195/Weatherly/README.md

 # 📌 Description
 ### Weatherly is a weather discovery app that provides real-time weather updates, forecasts for upcoming days, and the ability to search and save favorite cities.
-With a modern UI built using Jetpack Compose and MVI Architecture, it ensures a smooth and interactive user experience.
-The app leverages OpenWeatherMap API for accurate, live weather data.
+With a modern UI built using Jetpack Compose and (MVI + MVVM) Architecture, it ensures a smooth and interactive user experience.

 # 📌 Tech Stack & Tools used
 ### 🔹 Kotlin, Jetpack Compose, MVVM, MVI